Embassy of China, London: Proposed new embassy

 In 2022, the Tower Hamlets council voted unanimously to reject plans for a new Chinese embassy which would have been on the site of Royal Mint Court.
+In August 2024, Angela Rayner delayed approval of the new embassy after the US and others raised concerns about rooms redacted from blueprints.
 In October 2024, Angela Rayner 'called in' the planning application to allow for ministers to decide whether the plans for the new consulate could go ahead.
+The Chinese government refused to provide the UK with full blueprints of the proposed embassy, saying that requests for information about redacted areas were "inappropriate."